Lovers on the Sun

 "Lovers on the Sun" is a song by French music producer David Guetta from his sixth studio album, Listen.
 It features vocals by American singer and songwriter Sam Martin.
 It was released as a digital download and the lead single from the album on 30 June 2014.
 It was produced by Guetta, Avicii, Riesterer, and Tuinfort, with additional production from Italian house production team Daddy's Groove.
 The track crowned the singles chart in Austria, Finland, Germany and the United Kingdom, and reached the top 40 in most of the countries where it charted.

 Mallory Knox covered the song on BBC Radio 1's Live Lounge.

 Background

-This song and other songs from Listen were inspired by Spaghetti Western film scores.
+The song is inspired by Spaghetti Western film scores.

 Composition

 "Lovers on the Sun" is a country, folk and EDM song.
 Mike Einziger of the band Incubus, who also played on Avicii's "Wake Me Up", also plays guitar on this track.
-The song is written in the key of B minor, at a tempo of 125 beats per minute.
+The song is written in the key of B minor, at a tempo of 125 beats per minute, with Martin's vocals ranging from A2 to B4.
 The chord progression of the chorus (Bm/D/F#m/E) bears similarity to Daft Punk's 2013 single "Get Lucky".